DaveBenham/VenomModules/README.md

 The final envelope with a resting voltage of 0V that typically ascends to 10V before returning to 0V.

 ### *Stage controls*
-Each stage has identical controls, inputs, and outputs.
+Each envelope stage has identical controls, inputs, and outputs.

 ### ACTION square button
 Controls what action the stage performs.
 The configuration and labeling of the other stage controls are automatically adjusted whenever the Action is changed.